skylarlennon/AUTO566/README.md

 This README will walk you through the entire project, allowing you to understand, tweak, and recreate models for similar future vehicles.
 While I encourage you to explore the repo, there is a natural progression through this repo to build up the drive cycle and vehicle models which is described briefly here:

+[TODO] TALK ABOUT HOW THIS IS BACKWARDS MODELING GIVE THE IMAGE FROM THE ROAD LOAD TO THE BATTERY

 ## DRIVE CYCLE MODELING
 A typical drive cycle contains a set of datapoints describing the speed of a vehicle over time.
 This can then be used to simulate the vehicle under development and estimate how it will perform.